zilexa/Homeserver/docker/README.md

 > - **WARNING: if you accidentally prefix with sudo, everything will be created in the root dir instead of the $HOME/docker dir, the container-specific persistent volumes will be there as well and you will run into permission issues.
 Plus none of the app-specific preperations done by the script will have affect as they are done in $HOME/docker/.
 Also the specific docker subvolume is not used and not backupped.
 And you are providing your Docker apps with full admin access to your OS!**
 > - To correct this, stop and remove all containers and images via Portainer and remove the /root/docker folder,

-#### Go to portainer: yourserverip:9000 login and go to containers.
-Everything should be green or yellow temporary).
+#### Go to portainer: http://localhost:9000 (your.server.lan.ip:9000) login and go to containers.
+Everything should be green or yellow (temporary).
 Access any service by clicking its the port number.
 Make sure you finish [Network Configuration](https://github.com/zilexa/Homeserver/blob/master/network-configuration.md) before running Docker Compose with the services that require a domain.
-Anytime you change

 ***